A friend's tragic death motivates Eden Prairie cop to get impaired drivers off the road

 A tragic memory rides along with an Eden Prairie police officer every time he gets in his squad and patrols the many miles of roads on the lookout for impaired drivers.

-Chad Streiff outdid himself during one recent 10-hour shift in the sprawling southwest Twin Cities suburb and pulled over five people who were driving while drunk or under the influence of drugs.
+Chad Streiff outdid himself during one recent 10-hour shift in the sprawling southwest Twin Cities suburb, pulling over five people who were driving while drunk or under the influence of drugs.

-Streiff’s busy time on Aug.
-15-16 from 6 p.m. to 4 a.m. is just his latest shift that found him with multiple DUI arrests.
-He’s nabbed three in single shifts six times previously, earning him what the state Department of Public Safety calls its “Hat Trick Award,” which includes a customized hockey stick.
+Streiff's busy time from 6 p.m. to 4 a.m. on Aug.
+15-16 is just his latest shift that ended with multiple DWI arrests.
+He's nabbed three in single shifts six times previously, earning him what the state Department of Public Safety (DPS) calls its "Hat Trick Award," which includes a customized hockey stick.

 "I had a friend that passed away due to drinking and driving," Streiff, who joined the Eden Prairie police force in 2014, said Saturday.
 "He spent the day at his sister's wedding and later that night decided to drive home despite several people asking him to stay due to having been drinking throughout the day."